DataIsGone/intARnet/README.md

 - An incredibly aesthetic user interface reminiscent of the late 90s

 ## What we learned
-- How to design for AR, 90s design style
+- How to design for AR
+- 90s design style
+- How to work with Azure spatial anchors
--
+- iOS development

 ## What's next for IntARnet
 - Implementing Azure for geospatial anchors